Specification

 match

-on the result, which should fix both type error and behavior
+on the result, which should fix both type error and code behavior

-Review example: with partial parameters applied, the remaining types hint at what is still needed.
+Variation on type-directed programming: with only some parameters applied, the remaining types hint at what is still needed.

 - : f:(int list -> '_weak1) -> '_weak1 list = <fun>